Manufacture of wooden houses

 Moisture protection

-I have written about moisture and water protection before.
-All the finishes used to coat wood protect it primarily from moisture.
+We have written about moisture and water protection before.
+All the finishes used to cover wood primarily protect it from moisture.
 The natural state of wood is to absorb water because that was its way of feeding itself.
-Absorbing nutrient-laden water has ensured its growth and development.
+The absorption of nutrient-laden water ensured its growth and development.
 The channels through which water enters the wood remain after the wood is cut.
-Moisture exchange with the environment continues after the cut wood reaches equilibrium.
-Absorption is strongest at the ends of the fibre, i.e. through the cuts perpendicular to the trunk axis.
-Therefore, if effective protection is desired, those are the places where it must be insisted upon.
+The exchange of moisture with the environment continues after the cut wood reaches equilibrium.
+Absorption is strongest at the ends of the grain, i.e. through the cuts perpendicular to the trunk axis.
+Therefore, if you want effective protection, those are the places where you must insist.

-When we talk about wooden houses or wood as a building material then the main problem is rotting when in contact with the ground or areas with permanent moisture.
-The area is much more affected compared to wood immersed in water because oxidation (oxygen from the air) and UV radiation in the case of unprotected wood from outside come into contact.
+When we talk about wooden houses or wood as a building material then the main problem is rotting in contact with the ground or areas with permanent moisture.
+The area is much more affected compared to wood immersed in water because oxidation (oxygen in the air) and UV radiation in unprotected wood from the outside come into play at the contact area.

 Oil is a very good material for moisture protection.
-Unfortunately it is washed out in the weather and sometimes needs to be refinished even after only a year.
-Moisture resistant varnishes and paints are often more effective and more resistant over time, but they are not natural.
-Varnishes and paints are effective if the application technology and quantities recommended in the manufacturer's data sheet are followed.
+Unfortunately it is washed off in the weather and sometimes the finish has to be re-finished even after only a year.
+Moisture resistant varnishes and paints are often more effective and longer lasting, but they are not natural.
+Paints and varnishes are effective if the application technology and quantities recommended in the manufacturer's data sheet are followed.

 wooden houses